 Social and environmental costs are usually considered at planning stages for selecting the transportation corridor or determining preliminary alignments.
 At the detailed design phase (especially for vertical alignment), they may be excluded because the configuration of the alignment has fewer effects on environments.
 Since social and environmental costs are difficult to quantify, it is hard to incorporate them into the cost function for evaluation.
 For this reason, various studies have tried to estimate unit environmental costs.
 DeCorla-Souza and Jensen-Fisher (1994) summarized from their references that the unit environmental costs per vehicle mile traveled (VMT) are in the range shown in Table 2.2.
-With these estimates, it would be possible to incorporate social and environmental costs into the objective function of a highway design model.
-However, as we can imagine, social costs are not only influenced by VMT but also by a road's location.
+With these estimates, it would be possible to incorporate social and environmental costs are not only influenced by VMT but also by a road's location.
 Thus, an optimization model should be able to avoid environmentally sensitive locations, such as flood plains, coastal zones, wet lands, etc.